carol-manso/carol-manso/README.md

 ## Hi!
 I'm Carol Manso :sparkles:
-* :school_satchel: Computer Science student at PUC-Minas (4th period)
+* :school_satchel: Computer Science student at PUC-Minas 8th period)
-* 📘 Nowadays I'm learning about Web development using Java for the backend and Angular for the front-end
+* 📘 Nowadays I'm learning about Web development using Java for the backend and Angular for the front-end.
-* My favorite programming language is Go, and I'm interested about learning more about it.

 <hr>